bgood-upland/lore/README.md

 Restart the configured apps.
 The server will now have access to your project's knowledge base.

+## Project Init Skill (Manual Mode)

+Lore ships with a dedicated skill for initializing the knowledge base in a new project.
+After scaffolding the project, start a new conversation with the agent of your choice, and ask to use the lore project-init skill help guide you and the agent through the process.
+This skill gives the agent instructions on how to work through the codebase, which files need to be initialized, and how to lead this process in a collaborative manner.
+Knowledge base creation can also be done manually, however, it is highly recommended to use an agent for many parts of this.

 ## For PMs (Autopilot Mode)

 Autopilot mode creates a read-only clone of a repo so you can access project knowledge without a local checkout: